The Empathetic Workplace

 Story

 Mental illness loves to tell lies.
-One of those lies is that you really should be able to manage what you're struggling with.
-Pastor and psychotherapist Ryan Casey Waller says no. Mental health issues are not a symptom of a spiritual failing or insufficient faith; rather, suffering is the very thing our Savior seeks to heal as he leads us toward restoration.
-And yet, as Waller has experienced personally, the battle can be lonely and discouraging.
-But it doesn't have to be.
+One of those lies is that you should be able to manage what you're struggling with all by yourself, but in Depression, Anxiety, and Other Things We Don't Want to Talk About, pastor and psychotherapist Ryan Casey Waller reminds us that we don't have to suffer alone.
+Mental health issues aren't a symptom of a spiritual failing or insufficient faith.
+In fact, suffering is the very thing our Savior seeks to heal as he leads us toward restoration.
+And yet, as Waller has experienced firsthand, the battle can be lonely and discouraging--but it doesn't have to be.

 -